MDAnalysis/MDAKits/docs/source/makingakit.rst

 Since we are recreating the RMSF analysis,  we are simply copy and pasting the analysis class into the ``rmsfkit/rmsfkit.py`` file, where the documentation has been trimmed for the sake of brevity.
-Documentation is written in `reStructuredText <https://docutils.sourceforge.io/rst.html>`__ syntax for building with Sphinx.
+Documentation is written in `reStructuredText syntax <https://docutils.sourceforge.io/rst.html>`_ syntax for building with Sphinx.
 The contents of the file should now resemble the following code block: